slonigiraf/whitepaper/slonigiraf/ENG.md

 To utilize the Slonigiraf educational model, schools or universities must ensure that all students have adequate funding.
 As previously discussed, educational institutions cannot assume that all students are financially well-off and should provide a starting capital for each student (refer to Table 8).
 Additionally, simply providing money to students is not a viable solution as they may spend it before realizing its importance for new forms of communication and education.
 To address this, schools or universities should purchase SLON tokens for students to use instead of money.
 The cost of purchasing SLON tokens is less than issuing and maintaining new tokens, making it a cost-effective option for any educational organization.

 As stated in Table 8, the total demand for SLON by educational organizations worldwide is 98.3 billion USD, which is comparable to net profit of largest world companies such as: Apple or Microsoft in [2022](https://www.statista.com/statistics/269857/most-profitable-companies-worldwide/#).

-### SLON Expected to be Dominant Token in Educational Organizations

-As the Slonigiraf project is open-sourced and the educational model is not protected by any patents, it may appear that other similar tokens will be created by private enterprises looking to compete in the market of selling tokens to educational organizations.
-However, it is worth noting that history has shown, as in the case of Bitcoin, that if a person or company wants to make money on an asset, they simply need to buy it at a low price and sell it at a high price.
-Therefore, any private enterprise that wishes to promote the Slonigiraf model would be able to purchase SLON tokens at a low cost and then sell them to educational organizations for a profit that exceeds what they could achieve by promoting and selling their own token.

 ### Some Students Stash Tokens Which Leads to an Additional Demand